Motion of spinning particles in the Kerr-Newman black hole exterior: Numerical kludge gravitational waveforms

-Similar to Fig. \ref{oscillation2}, with the chosen parameters $a/M =0.5$ and $Q/M=0.8$, the effective perihelion and aphelion are approximately $r_{m3} = 10.9M$ and $r_{m4} = 21.2M$, respectively, and the period along the $r$-direction can be estimated from (\ref{periodR}) about ${\cal{T}}_r^B \approx 1.8 M$ in the Mino time.
-Similarly, we can estimate the frequencies of the oscillations in the $\theta$ and $\phi$ coordinates from (\ref{omegaBtheta}), and (\ref{omegaBphi}), whose periods are about $2.0 M$ and $1.25 M$ respectively.
-Let us consider that the motion along $r$ and $\theta$ coordinates is relatively slow compared to the $\phi$ coordinate, where we can approximate $x_p$ by $ x_p \approx r \cos(\Omega_\phi^B t+\phi_0)$.
-According to (\ref{pressexp}), the waveform amplitude is related to $h \propto \frac{d^2}{dt^2} \left(x_p'^i x_p'^j \right)$, giving $ h \propto {\Omega_\phi^B}^2 r^{2}$.
-From an observer at a long distance from the source, one can treat the trajectory in Fig. \ref{oscillation2} as an effective circular motion, namely $\vert \vec x\vert \gg r_{m3}, r_{m4}$.
-Naively, using Kepler's third law ${\Omega_\phi^B}^2 r^3 = constant$, with $r=r_{m3}$ (an effective perihelion), which experiences a stronger gravitational pull and contributes more to the gravitational wave emission compared to the aphelion at $r_{m4}$, the waveform amplitude $ h \propto 1/r_{m3}$.
-Therefore, the smaller the perihelion, the larger the amplitude of the waveforms.
-This can be further understood from the corresponding waveforms below.
-In Fig. \ref{GWaveform}(a) (small $Q$, $s=0$) and (c) (large $Q$, $s=0$), we observe that the waveform amplitudes $h_+$ of the retrograde orbits (blue) are larger than the direct orbits (red), since the turning point of the trajectory $r_{m3}$ for $\lambda_m <0$ of the retrograde orbits is smaller than that for $\lambda_m >0$ of the direct orbits.
-Then, when we turn on the particle spin $s$ and $s_\parallel$ in Fig. \ref{GWaveform}(b) and (d), the turning point $r_{m3}$ of the retrograde orbits becomes larger, but $r_{m3}$ of the direct orbits is smaller, giving almost the same waveform amplitude for the retrograde orbits and direct orbits.
-Moreover, as comparing Fig. \ref{GWaveform}(a) to (c) ((b) to (d)), an increase in the black hole charge $Q$ results in a larger turning point $r_{m3}$ for the retrograde and direct orbits, giving a smaller waveform amplitude.
-Even when the oscillation periods along $r$, $\theta$, and $\phi$ are almost the same values, the waveform amplitude is inversely proportional to the turning point of the orbit as measured from the black hole.
-This is one of the main findings in this paper.
-Notice that our results using the quadrupole formula with the parameters here show no significant difference from those using the octupole-quadrupole formula.
-The waveform $h_{\times}$ has the same features as the waveform $h_+$.
+In Fig. \ref{GWaveform}(a) for small $Q$, $s=0$ and \ref{GWaveform}(c) for large $Q$, $s=0$, we observe that the waveform polarization amplitudes $h_+$ of the retrograde orbits (blue and purple) are larger than those of the direct orbits (red and orange).
+It is because that the turning point of the retrograde orbit $r_{m3}$ for $\lambda_m <0$ is smaller than that of the direct orbits for $\lambda_m >0$, as seen in Fig. \ref{oscillation2}.
+Then, for the nonzero and misaligned particle spin $s$ and $s_\parallel$ in Fig. \ref{GWaveform}(b) and \ref{GWaveform}(d), the retrograde orbit turning point $r_{m3}$ becomes larger, but the the direct orbit turning point $r_{m3}$ becomes smaller.
+This gives almost the same magnitude of the waveform amplitude for the retrograde orbits and direct orbits.
+Moreover, as comparing Fig. \ref{GWaveform}(a) with \ref{GWaveform}(c) and \ref{GWaveform}(b) with \ref{GWaveform}(d), an increase in the black hole's charge $Q$ results in a larger turning point $r_{m3}$ for the retrograde and direct orbits, producing a smaller waveform amplitude.
+Notice that our results using the quadrupole formula with the parameters here show no significant difference from those using the quadrupole-octupole formula.